12 Beautiful Villages on the South Coast of France

 Les Halles de Sete

-12. Collioure – Jewel of Mountains and the Sea
+12. Collioure – Jewel of Mountains and Sea

 Walkway along harbor